jumpcutking/console/README.md

 # console
 @jumpcutking/console is a pretty console reporting system created to support event listening and consistent reporting.
-It modifies the node.js global console to offer a consistent and stunning experience, as well as unlimited object depth.
+It modifies the node.js global console to offer a consistent and stunning experience and unlimited object depth.

-This module works in node.js but hasn't been tested for use in the web browser.
-For full documentation, please visit [the docs](https://github.com/jumpcutking/console/blob/main/docs/index.js.md).
+This module works in node.js but needs to be tested for use in the web browser.
+For complete documentation, please visit [the docs](https://github.com/jumpcutking/console/blob/main/docs/index.js.md).

 This was created from a console module I used in [@jumpcutking/threads](https://github.com/jumpcutking/threads#threads).